Top 8 Tips and Tricks For Your Artist Shop

 Everyone likes something new!
 Adding new designs and product variations are a great way to keep customers interested and coming back.
-Make it a big deal and use the Shop Updates tab on your dashboard to announce any new additions or sales in your Shop!
+Make it a big deal and use the Promo Tool page on your dashboard to announce any new additions or sales in your Shop!

 7. Do it in Bulk!
 Add Products, Edit Prices, or Order Samples en masse

 When creating a new product, you can add as many styles and colors as you want with the bulk creator rather than one at a time.
 Similarly, with the Edit Pricing For All button located in the Products tab, you can update the pricing (including sale pricing) for entire styles of products regardless of the design.

 We offer bulk discounts on orders of 12 or more items for all products.
-So, the already low base of the Classic Tee ($10) can get even lower for sample orders.
+So, you can mix and match items at the base price and get an even better deal for sample orders.
 Let us know if you are interested in larger orders and we can get a price quote!